-Traffic flow identifiers SHALL consist of two components:

-- (i) A Load Id component that identifies a switchable traffic load pattern within an Application Server.
-This component SHALL be assigned by the peer SPP. - (ii) A Stream Id component that identifies the SCTP stream upon which a message is sent or received.
-This component SHALL be assigned by the sending SPP and MUST correspond to the SCTP Stream upon which the message was sent.
+Traffic Flow Ids SHALL identify a switchable traffic flow within an Application Server.
+The Traffic Flow Id value SHALL be assigned by the sending SPP[1].

-Load Ids SHALL assigned by an SPP and MUST be communicated to the peer SPP in an ASPAC or ASPAC ACK message.
-For traffic distributions that do not loadshare (i.e, Override and Broadcast), the load flow identifier is not required and MAY be set to zero (0).
-Following are rules for the assignment of load identifiers at an SPP:
+Traffic Flow Ids assigned by an SPP and MUST be communicated to the peer SPP in an ASPAC or ASPAC ACK message.

+For traffic distributions that do not loadshare (i.e, Override and Broadcast), the Traffic Flow Id field is not required and MAY be set to zero (0).
+In this case, the Correlation Id parameter in the BEAT, BEAT ACK, ASPAC or ASPAC ACK message SHOULD only contain one Correlation Id field (see Section 3.1.1).

+Following are rules for the assignment of Traffic Flow Ids at an SPP:

-- (i) If an SPP belongs to a regular Override or Broadcast AS, no Load Id need be assigned or included by the SPP in the Correlation Id parameter. - (ii) If an SPP belongs to a regular Loadshare AS, a Load Id is assigned and included in the Correlation Id parameter.
-The Load Id assigned MUST unambiguously identify the SPP within the AS. - (iii) If an SPP belongs to a Load Selector [LOADSEL], a Load Id is assigned and included in the Correlation Id parameter regardless of the Traffic Mode Type of the AS.
-The Load Id assigned MUST unambiguously identify the SPP and the Load Selector within the AS. - (iv) If an SPP belongs to a Load Group [LOADGRP], a Load Id is assigned and included in the Correlation Id for a Loadshare AS or Load Group.
-An assigned Load Id MUST unambiguously identify the SPP and the Load Selector within the AS.
-For a non-loadshare AS and Load Group, no Load Id need be assigned or included in the Correlation Id parameter.
+- (i) If an SPP belongs to a regular Override or Broadcast AS, no Traffic Flow Id need be assigned or included by the SPP in the Correlation Id parameter. - (ii) If an SPP belongs to a regular Loadshare AS, a Traffic Flow Id is assigned and included in the Correlation Id parameter.
+The Traffic Flow Id Id assigned MUST unambiguously identify the traffic flow within the AS. - (iii) If an SPP belongs to a Load Selector [LOADSEL], a Traffic Flow Id is assigned and included in the Correlation Id parameter regardless of the Traffic Mode Type of the AS.
+The Traffic Flow Id assigned MUST unambiguously identify the the Load Selection within the AS.[2] - (iv) If an SPP belongs to a Load Group [LOADGRP], a Traffic Flow Id is assigned and included in the Correlation Id for a Loadshare AS or Load Group.
+An assigned Traffic Flow Id MUST unambiguously identify the Load Selection within the AS.
+For a non-loadshare AS and Load Group, no Traffic Flow Id need be assigned or included in the Correlation Id parameter.[3]